ajupeter23/my_pm10_predictor/README.md

 # PM10_Prediction_Hourly
-This package predicts PM10 values hourly using various machine learning models like XGBoost, Random Forest, SVM, GRU, and LSTM.
+This package predicts PM10 values hourly using machine-learning models like XGBoost, Random Forest, SVM, GRU, and LSTM.

 # Installation for Users